pingcap/docs/sql-statements/sql-statement-flashback-to-timestamp.md

 > **Warning:**
 >
-> Before executing `FLASHBACK CLUSTER TO TIMESTAMP`, you need to pause PITR and TiCDC tasks and restart them after the `FLASHBACK` is completed.
-Otherwise, it might lead to synchronization failure.
+> Before executing `FLASHBACK CLUSTER TO TIMESTAMP`, you need to pause PITR and replication tasks running on such tools as TiCDC and restart them after the `FLASHBACK` is completed.
+Otherwise, it might lead to replication failure.

 ## Syntax